Marnel is a leader in the field of Communication.

 2023 Convention Recap

-NCA’s 2023 Convention was held in National Harbor, Maryland.
+Dr. Niles Goins planned NCA’s 2023 Convention, which was held in National Harbor, Maryland.
 The theme was, “Freedom.”

 “Freedom”